 WHAT ARE THE IMPORTANT PRESIDENT CUP DEADLINES?

-- May 18: All Group Play Games MUST Be Played By This Date
+- May 24, 2015: All Presidents Cup Group Play Games Must Be Played By

 *League games take priority over group play game.
 Teams must schedule games appropriately to avoid league game conflicts